marios-zindilis/website-sources/posts/a-small-web-app-with-angular-and-django/index.md

 ---
 title: A small web application with Angular5 and Django
-desciption: A small proof-of-concept web app using Angular5, Bootstrap, Django and the Django Rest Framework.
+description: A small proof-of-concept web app using Angular5, Bootstrap, Django and the Django Rest Framework.
 first-published: 2018-04-06
 tags:
 - Django